Easement

-An easement is a nonpossessory right to use and/or enter onto the real property of another without possessing it.
+An easement is a nonpossessory right to use or enter onto the real property of another without possessing it.
 It is "best typified in the right of way which one landowner, A, may enjoy over the land of another, B".
 An easement is a property right and type of incorporeal property in itself at common law in most jurisdictions.

 An easement is similar to real covenants and equitable servitudes.
 In the United States, the Restatement (Third) of Property takes steps to merge these concepts as servitudes.

-Easements are helpful for providing access across two or more pieces of property, allowing individuals to access other properties or a resource, for example to fish in a privately owned pond or to have access to a public beach.
+Easements are helpful for providing a 'limited right to use another person's land for a stated purpose.
+For example, an easement may allow someone to use a road on their neighbor’s land to get to their own.'
+Another example is someone's right to fish in a privately owned pond, or to have access to a public beach.

 The rights of an easement holder vary substantially among jurisdictions.

 Types

-Historically, common law courts would enforce only four types of easement:
+Historically, common law courts would enforce only four types of easements: